s3664099/AdventureGame/README.md

 Finished the function where you can look at an object an reveal either and item or an object.
 I call it a cover.
 Of course the commands are simplistic, and I will consider a more complex parser later, including more than just a noun/verb (though that can be tricky if we want to make nonsensical comments nonsensical)

+**30 January 2024**
+Effectively completed first part of the game.
+We should be able to make a basic adventure game with everything available.
+The final part was to create a game that makes sure that everything works.
+Of course, I just realised that there is technically no way to win, or an end case, so I probably should add something.